 In front of you, the Princely Palace, built in the 18th century then modified during the Renaissance.

 Guardian of an ancient tradition, with its Italian-style gallery and its 15th century frescoes, the palace reveals to visitors some of its splendours such as the Main Courtyard with its 17th century Carrara marble double staircase, the Hercule Gallery and its delicate 15th century frescoes running along the blue and gold Louis XVth lounge and the Mazarin room with its multicoloured wood-panelling, the York Bedroom and finally the Throne Room with its Renaissance fireplace.

 Further on, at the Place du Palais, gaze at an exceptional panorama while strolling towards the Saint Martin Gardens.
-Planted in the 1830s during the reign of Prince Honoré V, they surround the Oceanographic Museum , on Avenue Saint Martin, another marvellous piece of architecture in the Principality.
+Planted in the 1830s during the reign of Prince Honoré V, they surround the Oceanographic Museum on Avenue Saint Martin, another of the Principality's architectural gems.

-In front of the Oceanographic museum on the Avenue St Martin, catch the “Azur Express” tourist trains.
-These small trains decorated in the national colours take their passengers on a daily tour with commentary during which you will discover the Port, Monte-Carlo and its palaces, the famous casino and its gardens before arriving back at the old town with its ramparts and Princely Palace.
+Outside the Oceanographic museum on Avenue St Martin, catch the “Azur Express” tourist train.
+These small trains decorated in the national colours take their passengers on a daily tour with commentary, during which you will discover the Port, Monte-Carlo and its palaces, the famous casino and its gardens, before arriving back at the old town with its ramparts and Prince's Palace.

 Located on the Rock at Place de la Visitation, the Museum of the Chapel of Visitation is part of a Baroque style chapel dating from the 17th century.
 It houses part of the remarkable collection of sacred works of art belonging to Mrs Piasecka Johnson, with masterpieces by Rubens, Zurbaran, Ribera and masters of the Italian Baroque.